Starting to freelance is a lot like starting a business.

 Unfortunately, freelance sites are businesses built by corporations and companies.
 Even though they provide a valuable service by connecting clients with freelancers, their main goal is to make more money.
-Which doesn’t always mean well for neither the freelancer or the client.
+Which doesn’t always mean well for either the freelancer or the client.

 Benefits Of Using Freelance Sites

 - You’ll be able to find work more easily

 - You’ll have a platform to build your reputation